PGY2 Consultation-Liaison Psychiatry

 The resident has access to VCMC resident workrooms that have a desk and

-Inpatient Psychiatric Unit adjacent to the main hospital building.
+computer in the Inpatient Psychiatric Unit adjacent to the main hospital building.